Best Free AI Tools Like ChatGPT for Students in 2026

 Why Students Need AI Tools in 2026

-Important: All tools listed here have a genuinely usable free tier — not a crippled trial.
-These are tools you can rely on throughout your entire semester without spending a rupee.
+All the tools listed here have a genuinely usable free tier — not a crippled trial.
+These are tools you can rely on throughout your entire semester without spending a single rupee.

 Top 8 Free AI Tools for Students